jmchilton/prodbiocloud/production.rst

 remote LWR host, and https is used to secure transport.
 Please consult the LWR documentation and source for details.

-Backend implementations for LWR targetting DRMAA and/or PBS are being developed.
+Backend implementations for `LWR`_ targetting DRMAA and PBS are being developed.
 Progress can be tracked by following the LWR on `Bitbucket <https://bitbucket.org/jmchilton/lwr>`_.